SDGforskning/sdg-strings/SDG02_query_action_WoS.md

     (
       ("nutritio*")
       NEAR/5
-        ("access"
-        OR "safe" OR "unsafe"
+        ("access" OR "safe" OR "unsafe"
-        OR "secure" OR "security" OR "insecurity" OR "reliable" OR "reliability"
+        OR "secure" OR "insecurity" OR "reliable" OR "reliability"
         )
     )
-  OR "diet* quality" OR "nutrition* quality" OR "nutrition sensitive agriculture" OR
+  OR "diet* quality" OR "nutrition* security" OR "nutrition* quality" OR "nutrition sensitive agriculture" OR
     (
       ("nutritio*" OR "folate status" OR "micronutrient$")
       NEAR/5
-          ("women" OR "girls" OR "mother$" OR "pregnancy" OR "child*" OR "infant$" OR "perinatal" OR "old* persons" OR "old* people" OR "elderly") )
+          ("women" OR "girls" OR "mother$" OR "pregnancy" OR "child*" OR "infant$" OR "under five$" OR "babies" OR "perinatal" OR "old* persons" OR "old* people" OR "elderly" OR "older adult$" )
+    )
   )
   NEAR/5